Interplay of metallicity, ferroelectricity and layer charges in SmNiO$_3$/BaTiO$_3$ superlattices: Conclusion

 We find that the inability of \ce{SmNiO3} to fully screen the polar discontinuity is independent of whether its rotations are active or disabled.
 The lattice response is, however, different for the two cases and when the octahedral rotations are not taken into account, the ability of \ce{SmNiO3} to form polar distortions is drastically overestimated.

-We constructed an electrostatic model incorporating the energy lowering of forming a polarization in \ce{BaTiO3} and partially screening the interfacial charges by the metallicity of the electrode, and the costs of forming polar displacements in \ce{SmNiO3}, having a polar discontinuity and forming additional screening charges by electron-hole excitation.
+We constructed an electrostatic model incorporating the energy lowering of forming a polarization in \ce{BaTiO3}, the energy cost of forming polar displacements in \ce{SmNiO3}, the partial screening of the interfacial charges by the metallicity of the electrode, and the formation of additional screening charges by electron-hole excitation.
 The model recreates our DFT behavior at low slab thicknesses and confirms that increasing the film thickness reduces the energy difference between the two polarization orientations.
-By varying our model parameters, we found that a shorter metallic screening length and a higher dielectric permittivity stabilize the unhappy orientation, indicating that a MIT could influence the ferroelectric switching behavior.
+By varying our model parameters, we found that a shorter metallic screening length and a higher dielectric permittivity help to stabilize the unhappy orientation, indicating that a MIT could influence the ferroelectric switching behavior.
 This raises the question of whether, analogously, switching the ferroelectric could induce a MIT.
-If the ferroelectric is forced to the unhappy orientation in the insulating state of the electrode, the material would need to compensate for the increased interface charges.
-It could either stabilize by electron-hole excitations across the gap or by transitioning back to the metallic state.
-If the material is very close to the MIT temperature and the metallic screening length is short enough, the additional energy lowering could tip the material into transitioning to the metallic state.
+If the ferroelectric is forced to the unhappy orientation in the insulating state of the electrode, the material would need to compensate the additional interface charges.
+If the electrode material is close to the MIT temperature and the metallic screening length is short enough, this could be achieved by the electrode transitioning to the metallic state rather than by electron-hole excitations across the gap.
 Studying the influence of the polar discontinuity on the MIT could be an interesting direction for future research.

 Using the model, we studied the influence of different model parameters on the ferroelectric double well potentials.
-While the model is good at predicting general trends, it is not well-suited to get more quantitative results as there is a significant spread in realistic parameter values.
-Therefore, it is not clear how the ferroelectric states of \ce{SmNiO3\text{/}BaTiO3} superlattices would change upon the MIT.
+We note that, while the model is useful for predicting general trends, there is a significant spread in realistic parameter values and quantitative results should be interpreted with caution.